 If you have a loan on your mobile home your title will probably state your banks name.
 Under lien holder on the title is where you would find this information.
 In some states the bank will hold your title until you have paid the loan off in full so you won’t have the original title the bank will.

-What Your Mobile Home Title Won’t Tell You
+Mobile Home Title: Won’t Tell You

 Many people are surprised to learn that their mobile home title doesn’t tell the length and width of their mobile home.
 Measuring a mobile home is easy especially if you have a 100 ft tape which you can get at your local hardware stores.

-You May Only Have a Property Deed and Not a Mobile Home Title
+Property Deed / Mobile Home Title